Iranian LNG for Europe – reality or pipe dream?

 Since my earliest days in LNG, I have lived with the specter of Iranian LNG.
 Iran was always one of the potentially emerging LNG superpowers.
 Well – sort of at least.

 Since 1972, when the first concept for an LNG project was conceived until this very day, not one single drop of LNG has been produced on Iranian soil, nor has one been consumed.
-No other country on earth has consistently shown such incredible potential for LNG and for so many decades and to this day has left the world disappointed.
+No other country on earth has consistently shown such incredible potential for LNG for so many decades and to this day has left the world disappointed.

-With the Ukrainian stalemate, Russian gas supplies to Europe are finally being seen for what they really are, a liability for the old continent.
+With the Ukrainian stalemate, Russian gas supplies to Europe are finally being seen for what they truly are, a liability for the old continent.
 Once more, European politicians, bureaucrats, and energy executives are bickering over energy security and the potential consequences of a freeze of Russian energy deliveries.
 Europe needs a new energy partnership or better, it needs a whole array of them, as we probably don’t want to repeat the mistakes of the past and throw all our eggs in one single nest again.

 The shale revolution in North America has also made Europeans ask hard questions about energy security and independence.
 Such independence could not possibly be understood the way a US politician would understand it.
 Even if there were a willingness to go for shale, it sure would be a decade away or more.

 We need something else for energy independence and this something else can only be a wide array of solid sources of primary energy.
 If one single source ever dried up or even defaulted, it would not hurt so badly.
-Iran could be an important piece in this entire new energy superstructure if it just could carry its own weight.
+Iran could be an important piece in this entire new energy superstructure if it just could carry its weight.

 This post has been published @ EnerGlobe.